-Good nutrition and physical activity are health-promoting lifestyle approaches in the elderly population.
+Good nutrition and physical activity in the older population

-Biological aging and disablement processes occur continuously and varies between individuals.
+Biological aging and disablement processes occur continuously and vary between individuals.
 Many factors affect individual aging and there is a large heterogeneity between individuals.
 Social, economic, physiological and psychological changes with aging have effects on eating patterns and nutritional status.
 On the other hand, the diet has an influence on the aging process as well.

-The increasing number of elderly people is leading to an increased demand on health care.
-Aged individuals are: often vulnerable to many illnesses, they are frail, and they have disabilities in self-care tasks.
+The increasing number of older people is leading to an increased demand on health care.
+Aged individuals are often vulnerable to many illnesses, they are frail, and they have disabilities in self-care tasks.
 The role of nutrition in the maintenance of aged individuals’ health, management of chronic conditions, treatment of serious illnesses, and rehabilitation of functional limitations has risen to the top of the agenda for public interest and research during the last decades.

 Malnutrition has been recognized as a common problem among aged residents living in institutional care facilities.
 Malnutrition is associated with certain diseases and impaired functioning, but less is known about its relationship with nutrition intake and nutritional care among aged residents.
-The assessment of the nutritional status of elderly people should be part of their care.
+The assessment of the nutritional status of elderly people should be a part of their care.
 There are many tools for identifying the nutritional risks, but the most extensively evaluated tool is the Mini Nutritional Assessment –test (MNA).

 Nutrition in memory disorders